twisted/towncrier/docs/cli.rst

 .. option:: --keep

    Do not ask for confirmations.
-But keep newsfiles.
+But keep news fragments.
    Useful for automated tasks.
-Where you have to generate several different newsfiles for different parties.
+Where you have to generate several different news fragments for different parties.

 ``towncrier create``